 Action Lead officer Target date Current Status Revised Target Date 1 Develop and implement the Anti-Fraud, Bribery and Corruption Action Plan.
 Corporate Assurance Manager 31/03/2024 The revised Anti-fraud, Bribery and Corruption Strategy was approved by the Audit & Ethics Committee in June 2023 and the most appropriate training is being considered for each level of management and staffing.
-31/03/2025 (We were going to use the new HR package but its not appropriate.
-Will need to use an external supplier.)
-2 Implement the Action Plan arising from the internal audit review of Data Protection and Records Management.
+30/06/2024 2 Implement the Action Plan arising from the internal audit review of Data Protection and Records Management.
 Management Team 31/03/2024 The Information Governance Group has taken on responsibility for all data management issues.
 A Data Retention and Disposal Policy has been complied and is waiting final approval through LT.
 A template has been issued to managers to identify and classify all data held.
-31/03/2024 3 Implement the Action Plan arising from the whistleblowing investigation.
+31/06//2024 3 Implement the Action Plan arising from the whistleblowing investigation.
 Chief Officer Finance & Performance 31/12/2023 The finance team are now carrying out regular checks on payments as well as enforcing the procurement rules and requirements.
-Complete 4 Complete the planned work to further embed the performance management methodology across the Council.
+Completed 4 Complete the planned work to further embed the performance management methodology across the Council.
 Chief Officer Finance & Performance 31/03/2024 The performance indicators have been revised and have been categorised as KPIs, key statistics and operational measures A power BI dashboard has been introduced and the details are reported within the quarterly finance and performance report to Cabinet.
-30/06/2024 (Complete)
+31/06/2024 5 Implement the revised CIPFA Financial Management Code Action Plan.
+Chief Officer Finance & Performance 31/12/2023 Largely complete and will be fully implemented at year end 31/04/2024

-5 Implement the revised CIPFA Financial Management Code Action Plan.
-Chief Officer Finance & Performance 31/12/2023 Largely complete and will be fully implemented at year end 31/04/2024 (Complete) 6 Complete the review and update of Operational Risk Registers, ensuring that Service Managers effectively manage the risks in their area of responsibility.
+6 Complete the review and update of Operational Risk Registers, ensuring that Service Managers effectively manage the risks in their area of responsibility.
 Chief Officer Finance & Performance 31/03/2024 The operational risk registers have been moved from the RPMS system to a new spreadsheet template.
 The corporate and strategic risk registers have also been reviewed and transferred onto the same format.
 A dashboard has been compiled that identifies the high level risks with no activity or overdue revisions.
 This provides evidence of how risks are being managed along with overall level of exposure.
 Training is being provided for member and officers.
-Complete 7 Implement the new Quality Assurance and Improvement Plan for the Internal Audit service.
+Completed 7 Implement the new Quality Assurance and Improvement Plan for the Internal Audit service.
 Corporate Assurance Manager 31/03/2024 There has been progress in refining the audit methodology and a greater use of operational risks in developing the Terms of Reference and scopes of the reviews.
-Complete
+Completed